- Nutrition Influences Fertility

 - How Does a Fertility Diet Work?

-If it’s taking longer than you thought it would to get pregnant, or if you’ve been told you have a fertility problem, you might be freaking out a little – or chances are, even a lot.
-Even if you have a ton of friends who have faced fertility challenges, it's different when you're in it.
+If it’s taking longer than you thought it would to get pregnant, or if you’ve been told you have a fertility problem, or even if you have a ton of friends who have faced fertility challenges, you might be freaking out a little – or chances are, even a lot.

 Here’s just a sample of the available research:

-- A major study of 5,598 first-time mothers in Australia, New Zealand and the United Kingdom, 2,204 women or 39% found that those who generally avoided fast food in their diets conceived within one month of when they began having unprotected sex, while women who included fast foods in their diets four times per week, had double the likelihood of still not having conceived at 12 months, compared to the no fast food eaters.
+- A major study 39% of 5,598 first-time mothers in Australia, New Zealand and the United Kingdom, found that those who generally avoided fast food in their diets conceived within one month of when they began having unprotected sex, while women who included fast foods in their diets four times per week, had double the likelihood of still not having conceived at 12 months, compared to the no fast food eaters.